What the self-employed should know about their CPF contributions

 • The actual amount contributed by you.

 Assuming that you are making a salary of $102,000 in net trade income in the year of assessment, assuming no tax reliefs on this amount, you will be paying around $5,880 in taxes.
-However, if you were to contribute the maximum CPF voluntary amount, which is 37%*$102,000 = $37,740, then your taxable income will be reduced to $64,260 and you will be paying around $2,248 in taxes, less than half of what you would have paid if you did not do any CPF contributions.
+However, if you were to contribute the maximum CPF voluntary amount, which is 37%*$102,000 = $37,740, then your taxable income would be reduced to $64,260 and you will be paying around $2,248 in taxes, less than half of what you would have paid if you did not do any CPF contributions.
 One way to look at the tax savings is that you save $3,632 for the $37,740 contribution, saving you 9.6% with the CPF contribution.
 That is on top of the other benefits stated below.

 2. You can get higher interest rates on the CPF monies compared to bank rates